-This Policy applies to Silex Systems Limited ACN 003 372 067, a company incorporated in Australia (Company), and its subsidiaries (collectively, the Group).
+This Whistleblower Policy (Policy) applies to Silex Systems Limited (Silex or the Company), and its subsidiaries (collectively, the Group).

 The Group is committed to maintaining a high standard of ethical business practice and corporate governance.
 Accordingly, the Group requires its directors, officers and employees to observe high standards of business conducts and ethics, as well as comply with all applicable laws, regulations, corporate reporting and disclosure, accounting practices and controls, auditing practices and other matters relating to fraud against shareholders (Company Matters).